AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/1. General/About this vault.md

 ___

 > Hello, this is Monstrous Tide project's Obsidian vault, this file is a basic introduction to contents of this directory.

 *Please, keep this documentation - and everything, actually - in English.*
-# Files database and tagging

-This feature is provided by the *Dataview* plugin, which allows us to explore files easier and search faster through them.

-For everything related to tagging, please visit [[Vault's tagging, properties and metadata|this file]].

 # About exploring the files

-In near future there will be added some metadata features, such as tags filtering and file collecting all other, via *Dataview* plugin.

 We strongly recommend reading this documentation in reading mode (which you can enable in right top corner clicking on the book icon, which will then switch to pen icon).

 # About plug-ins

-In this documentation vault, we use *Table extended* plugin.
-It is, so far, the only one.
-In every file there is proper callout mentioning used plugin.
+In this documentation vault, we use *Table extended* and *Dataview* plugins.
+They are, so far, the only ones.

 # Other

 1. As stated in [[1.
 Code docs template|this file]], person writing and submitting the code shall be the one responsible for providing this code's documentation.
 Those docs ***shall be committed through one's current working branch***, not through *Docs* or any other.